HanXHX/ansible-jenkins-php/README.md

 Requirements
 ------------

-- This role only supports Debian Jessie.
+- This role only supports Debian Jessie/Stretch.
 It could work on recent Ubuntu versions.
-- When you play this role for the first time, the port 8080 must be available.
+- When you play this role for the first time.
+You must *NOT* edit `jenkins_admin_username` and `jenkins_admin_password`.
+It uses auto-genetated password to install plugins and jobs.

 Role Variables
 --------------

-- `jenkins_dir`: directory where you download tools (cli) and updates
 - `jenkins_listen`: jenkins listen (default is all ip)
-- `jenkins_port`: jenkins port (default is 8080)
+- `jenkins_http_port`: jenkins port (default is 8080)
 - `jenkins_extra_plugins`: add your needed plugins here
-- `jenkins_force_install_plugins`: (boolean) force install plugins, could break idempotence
 - `jenkins_ansible_user`
 - `jenkins_ansible_password`
 - `jenkins_jdk_package`: package used to install jdk (default is : 'openjdk-7-jdk').
 If JDK is preconfigured, you can disable auto install by setting 'null'.